Tara-Cloud/aws-cdk-tutorial/README.md

 Now that we know what the AWS CDK is all about, let's get hands on and deploy our first CDK application!
 In this lab we will use the AWS CDK to configure and deploy a simple static S3 website hosted in the AWS cloud.
 > :bulb:*Tip:* Remember to review the list of pre-requisites at the beginning of the tutorial.
 Every pre-requisite is mandatory.

-> :bulb:*Tip:* If you get stuck or lost throughout the tutorial you can refer to the code for the completed solution located in the cdk_static_website_COMPLETED directory within this repository.
+> :bulb:*Tip:* If you get stuck or lost throughout the tutorial you can refer to the code for the completed solution located in the `cdk_static_website_COMPLETED` directory within this repository.

 ## Step 1: Configure Your Dev Environment
 ### Install the AWS CDK Toolkit
 The AWS CDK Toolkit is a command-line utility that you will use to orchestrate your CDK applications.
 Windows, Mac, and Linux users can install the CDK Toolkit by running the following command:

-*(Note: Windows users should run this command as an Aministrator and Mac/Linux users should run this command using `sudo`)*
+*Note: Windows users should run this command as an Administrator and Mac/Linux users should run this command using `sudo`*

 `npm install -g aws-cdk`